ZsoltFejes/iperf3/README.md

+Iperf3 in containerized environment
+====

-#Iperf3 is used to test network performance and bandwidth between machines.
+Iperf3 is used to test network performance and bandwidth between machines.

-#How to use it
+How to use it
+===

+As Server

-As Server docker run -it --rm -p 5201:5201/udp -p 5201:5201/tcp --name Iperf3 zsoltfejes/iperf3 -s
+docker run -it --rm -p 5201:5201/udp -p 5201:5201/tcp --name Iperf3 zsoltfejes/iperf3 -s

-As host:
+# As host:

 docker run -it --rm --name Iperf3 zsoltfejes/iperf3 -c